ai-cfia/finesse-backend/api-test/DESIGN.md

-# Design of the Finesse Test Utility
+# Design of the Finesse Benchmark Tool

 ## Tools available